Tom Weston-Jones

 Tom Weston-Jones (born 29 June 1987) is an English actor, known for his role in Copper and for playing Richard Lee in Warrior (2019).

 Early life and education

 Weston-Jones was born in Burton-upon-Trent, Staffordshire, and was brought up in Dubai, having gone to school at Dubai College.
 He holds a degree in drama and theatre from Royal Holloway University of London, and has trained at the Bristol Old Vic Theatre School.

 Career

 Weston-Jones has had success on television.
 He is best known for portraying Irish immigrant Detective Kevin Corcoran in the BBC America television series Copper.
-His other roles include Anthony in Not Safe for Work and Meriwether Compeyson in Dickensian.
+His other roles include Anthony in Not Safe for Work, Meriwether Compeyson in Dickensian and Richard Lee in Warrior.